Internet Privacy Roadmap Developed at Shasha Seminar

 Where your data goes and who has access to it may not seem important at first glance, but it can have dramatic impacts when in the wrong hands.

-For example, there are concerns that law enforcement could subpoena search engine information to see if someone searched how to get an abortion in a state where it’s now against the law following the Dodd vs. Jackson Women’s Health Organization (2022) Supreme Court decision.
-Mitali Thakor, assistant professor in the Science in Society Program, raised a concern shared by many activists: could data collected by period-tracking applications be used to harm the health of individuals in states where abortion and privacy protections have been diminished post-Dodd?
+For example, there are concerns that law enforcement could subpoena search engine information to see if someone searched how to get an abortion in a state where it’s now against the law following the Dobbs vs. Jackson Women’s Health Organization (2022) Supreme Court decision.
+Mitali Thakor, assistant professor in the Science in Society Program, raised a concern shared by many activists: could data collected by period-tracking applications be used to harm the health of individuals in states where abortion and privacy protections have been diminished post-Dobbs?

 “The tension between privacy and surveillance, tech immunity versus responsibility, is a thorny issue for feminists and other activists,” Thakor said.
 “There’s a profound opportunity here for reconfiguring our values around privacy.”